Home

 The seeds may send out a root during shipping, so be gentle when unpacking them to avoid breaking the root.

 If you have germinated Clivia seeds before, you may use the same method that worked for you.
-The method below works well for me.
+The method below works well for me and reduces the chance of rot.

-Rinse the seeds under water, and push them into the surface so the top of the seed is even with the surface and is partly exposed.
+Rinse the seeds under water, and push them into the surface, flatter side down, until the top of the seed is even with the surface and is partly exposed.
 If you see a marking or line on the seed, place that sideways.
-Space the seeds about 1 inch (3 cm) from each other.
-Water the perlite thoroughly.
-Make sure the top of the seed is visible (but not sticking out of the perlite).
+Space the seeds about 1.5 inches (4 cm) from each other.
+Add water until the mix is evenly moist.
+Make sure the tip of the seed is visible (but not sticking out of the perlite).

 The optimal germination temperature is about 66-77° F (19-25°C) during the day.
 A little cooler at night is ok.
 Avoid letting them get above 79° F (26°C).
-I recommend placing a minimum/maximum thermometer near the pots.
+I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

-Ensure that the perlite always stays moist.
-If you enclose the pot in a plastic container or bag to maintain moisture, leave it open slightly for fresh air to enter.
+Ensure that the top layer of perlite (or perlite/vermiculite) always stays moist.
+To maintain moisture, you may enclose the pot in a plastic container that's slightly open to allow fresh air to enter.
+You may need to drip water on the top layer periodically.

 The seeds will first grow a root, followed by a leaf about a month later.
 They tend to sprout at different times, with most of them sprouting between 2 and 3 months.
 Occasionally they can take up to 6 months, so as long as the seeds are firm, don't give up on them!
-After they sprout, continue giving bright light, with no direct sun the first 3 months.
+After they sprout, continue giving bright light, with no direct sun the first 6 months unless it's weak.

 Try to avoid keeping the leaf wet.
 Sometimes the seeds will lift themselves up when sprouting and the root will be exposed.
 If this happens, reposition it so the root is buried.